-Credit card balances continued to push toward the $1 trillion mark in September, according to a federal report released on Monday.
+Credit card balances continued to push toward the $1 trillion mark in September, according to the federal government

 Consumer revolving debt, which is mostly credit card balances, grew $4.2 billion on a seasonally adjusted basis to $978.8 billion, according to the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 5.25 percent.